mdburch/CleaningDataProject/README.md

 ---
 ### Re-running Analysis Code in R
 ---
-+ The data represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
++ The data represents data collected from the accelerometers and gyroscopes from the Samsung Galaxy S smartphone.
 + A full description can be found at [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones]
 + To download the data, use the link [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip]
 + Upon downloading, unzip the folder into your working directory of R